 - Climbing skins

-- Avalanche beacon, avalanche probe, avalanche shovel in good working order
+- Avalanche beacon, avalanche probe, avalanche shovel

-- Outerwear and warm layers (hand warmers can be nice)
+- Outerwear and warm layers

 - Appropriate food & drink for the day